 “Running requires more range of motion, greater speed, greater impact, and greater coordination,” Helming said.
 “If we’re moving with a limited capacity—our hamstrings aren’t as long, our hips aren’t as open, our shoulders are stiffer—that has mechanical consequences.
 When you add up enough time, it can lead to an injury.”

 Injury prevention goes deeper than a hamstring stretch.
-Helming recommends four basic exercises to address the common weaknesses in our hips, core, and shoulders that we compensate for when we run: the squat, pushup, lunge, and something called a burpee—a sort of pushup/jumping jack combo.
+Helming recommends four basic exercises to address the common weaknesses in our hips, core, and shoulders that we compensate for when we run: the squat, pushup, lunge, and the burpee—a pushup/jumping jack combo.

 Many runners emphasize shoes as the primary protection against the rigors of running.
 Helming says to invest in something decent, but don’t rely on shoes alone for injury prevention.